garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 desc<-desc[,which(findIdentical!=0)]
 {% endhighlight %}

-and finaly we manually clean some of the variables
+and finaly we manually clean some of the variables.
+In this case I found that those variables in the validation set only had one value so I removed them from the training set.

 {% highlight r %}
 #Manual cleaning